-Occupational therapy assistants help patients develop, recover, and improve the skills needed for daily living and working.
-Occupational therapy assistants provide patient therapy, working under the direction of occupational therapists.
+Occupational Therapy Assistants help patients develop, recover, improve, as well as maintain the skills needed for daily living and working.
+They are directly involved in providing therapy to patients and work under the direction of occupational therapists.

 Webforms